Urban and Regional Planning (PLAN)

 LAND USE AND INFRASTRUCTURE PLANNING

-PLAN 648 Urban Transportation Policy and Planning (3) Theory and practice of urban transportation planning in developed and developing countries with an emphasis on the U.S., Asia, and Pacific region.
-A-F only.
+PLAN 648 Urban Transportation Planning (3) Theory and practice of urban transportation planning in developed and developing countries with an emphasis on the U.S., Asia, and Pacific region.
+Pre: 600 and 605, or consent.

 RESEARCH AND PLANNING METHODS

 PLAN 650 Research Design Seminar (3) Research design and preparation of thesis proposal.
 Normally taken after admission to candidacy in MURP.
-Pre: (600, 601, 603) with a minimum grade of B, or consent.
+Pre: consent.

 PLAN 652 Policy Implementation and Program Evaluation (3) Implementation and evaluation in public policy analysis; philosophical and methodological issues; impact of policies and plans; use of evaluation research in program implementation.
-(Cross-listed as PUBA 614)
+Pre: 601 or consent.

-PLAN 655 Planning Research Methods (3) Advanced methods and deterministic and stochastic models used in urban and regional planning.
+PLAN 655 Advanced Planning Methods and Models (3) Advanced methods and deterministic and stochastic models used in urban and regional planning.
+Pre: 601, 605, or consent.

 PLAN 683 Housing and Community Development Practicum (V) Laboratory and field testing of selected topics related to housing design and technology; site development and infrastructure; social, health and economic community development; and housing implementation strategies.
-Repeatable one time.
-PLAN and ARCH majors only.
-Pre: 600.
+Repeatable.
+Pre: ARCH 680 (or concurrent) or ARCH 681 (or concurrent).
+(Cross-listed as ARCH 683)

 PLAN 686 Housing and Community Services in Asia and Pacific (3) Application of analysis and construction technology to problems associated with physical development of suburban and neighborhood communities.
 Development of design and construction programs.
 Emphasis on low and intermediate technology solutions.
 Open to non-majors.
+Pre: ARCH 680.
 (Cross-listed as ARCH 681)

-PLAN 699 Directed Reading and Research (V) Repeatable unlimited times.
+PLAN 699 Directed Reading and Research (V) Repeatable.
 Pre: consent of instructor and department chair.

-PLAN 700 Thesis Research (V) Limited to MURP students under Plan A. Repeatable unlimited times.
-Pre: consent.
+PLAN 700 Thesis Research (V) Limited to MURP students under Plan A. Pre: consent.

 SEMINARS AND PRACTICE